phu0ngng/nccl/doc/source/examples.rst

  int devs[4] = { 0, 1, 2, 3 };
  ncclCommInitAll(comms, 4, devs);

-Next, you can call NCCL collective operations using a single thread, and group calls, or multiple threads, each provided with a comm object.
+Next, you can call NCCL collective operations using a single thread and group calls, or multiple threads, each provided with a comm object.

 At the end of the program, all of the communicator objects are destroyed: